mlynch/nextjs-tailwind-ionic-capacitor-starter/README.md

 ## Usage

-This project is a standard Next.js app, so the typical Next.js development process applies.
+This project is a standard Next.js app, so the typical Next.js development process applies (`npm run dev` for browser-based development).
 However, there is one caveat: the app must be exported to deploy to iOS and Android, since it must run purely client-side. ([more on Next.js export](https://nextjs.org/docs/advanced-features/static-html-export))

 To build the app, run: